 4. Forfeiture of Property

 Forfeiture implies the loss of property of the accused.
 Under this punishment, the State seizes the property of a criminal.
 It is the result of the wrong or default caused by the person.
 The property forfeited may be movable or immovable.

-The court may impose the punishment of fine as sole imprisonment or as an alternative for imprisonment or in addition to the imprisonment.
+The court may impose the punishment of a fine as sole imprisonment or as an alternative for imprisonment, or in addition to imprisonment.
 It depends upon the court to decide whether either imprisonment or fine or both are to be awarded in a particular case.
-According to section 64 of IPC, if a person fails to give fine, the court may order for the imprisonment.
+According to section 64 of IPC, the court may order imprisonment if a person fails to pay the fine.

 It is defined under section 73 of the IPC.
-Solitary Confinement means keeping the prisoner isolated and away from any kind of intercourse with the outside world.
-It is believed that a feeling of loneliness may exert wholesome influence and reform the criminal.
+Solitary confinement means keeping the prisoner isolated and away from any kind of intercourse with the outside world.
+It is believed that a feeling of loneliness may exert a wholesome (good) influence and reform the criminal.
 Solitary confinement shall in no case exceed three months in total.
 The scale, as given in section 73, is as follows: